lingelizabeth/roommates/README.md

 **Required Must-have Stories**

-* Authentication: Users are able to sign in with an account
-* Group creation: Users can create or join an existing private roommate group
-* File sharing functionality: Users can view and edit pages that all members of a group see, especially a grocery list
-* Users can create a shared chores table
+[ ] Authentication: Users are able to sign in with an account [ ] Group creation: Users can create or join an existing private roommate group [ ] File sharing functionality: Users can view and edit pages that all members of a group see, especially a grocery list [ ] Users can create a shared chores table

 **Optional Nice-to-have Stories**

-* Send notifications to remind users about chores
+[ ] Send notifications to remind users about chores
-* Google Calendar integration to create events
+[ ] Google Calendar integration to create events
-* Splitwise integration to track expenses
+[ ] Splitwise integration to track expenses
+[ ] Cusstomizable home page that can add widgets (Fragments) for chores or calendar

 ### 2. Screen Archetypes